On soliton (in-)stability in multi-dimensional cubic-quintic nonlinear Schr\"odinger equations: Numerical construction of action ground states

 \subsection{Numerical algorithm}

-In this section, we shall discuss a numerical approach for constructing nonlinear ground state solutions to \eqref{eq:soliton} in dimensions $d=2$ and $3$.
+In this section, we shall discuss a numerical approach for constructing least action ground state solutions to \eqref{eq:soliton} in dimensions $d=2$ and $3$.
 To this end, we first note that since $Q_\omega$ is real and radially symmetric, it solves

 where $r=|x|$.
-In order to get a less singular equation (which consequently allows for a more efficient numerical approximation), we introduce the new independent variable
+In order to get an equation with regular coefficients (which consequently allows for a more efficient numerical approximation), we introduce the new independent variable

 in which (\ref{Qeqr}) reads

 Since it is known that cubic-quintic ground states are exponentially decreasing (see, e.g., \cite{CaSp}), we choose an $s_{0}\gg1$ such that $Q_\omega(s_{0})$ vanishes within numerical precision (which is of the order of $10^{-16}$ here since we work in double precision).
 Below $s_{0}=10^3$, while in the next section we shall also consider examples with $s_{0}=10^{4}$.
 The numerical task is thus to find a non-trivial solution to (\ref{Qeqs}) for given $\omega \in (0, \tfrac{3}{16})$, such that $Q_\omega$ (numerically) satisfies the homogenous Dirichlet condition $Q_\omega(s_{0})=0$.